lewismj/tiki_scala/README.md

 A library for functional graph algorithms.

-The goal is to implement standard set of graph algorithms in a clear, concise and simple fashion.
+The goal is to implement standard set of graph algorithms (e.g. Bellman-Ford, Kruskal's etc.) in a clear, concise and simple fashion.

-The planned Rose-Tree should be the only implementation that makes use of the comonad functionality within cats, as a copy of Haskell's Data.Tree.
+The Multiway tree will be a minimal (and _rough_) copy of Haskell's [Data.Tree](http://hackage.haskell.org/package/containers-0.5.10.2/docs/Data-Tree.html).

+### Issues

 Waffle board [here](https://waffle.io/lewismj/tiki).